Browsing Category : Sailing

 Arrival Day in Vanuatu!

 After settling a bit around 1:15am the seas kicked up and made for a rough few hours.
 Coming on watch at 5am Roxy filled me in on the lower winds but ongoing wave action.
-A low-key morning all around with acceptance that we truly would be arriving much sooner than we expected on departure.
-Always good news, well it would…
+A low-key morning all around with acceptance that we truly would be arriving much sooner than we expected.
+Always good news, well it would be if…

 Read More »